 One of the most noticeable differences between the taste of potato chips and pork rinds is the level of saltiness.
 Potato chips tend to be significantly saltier than pork rinds, which can make them less enjoyable.
 All the different seasonings can be blamed for this as they are required to make the chips taste less plain.

 Pork rinds, since they are made from pig skin, have a distinct porky flavor.
 They can be eaten as is, without any added flavoring, or they can be seasoned with salt, vinegar, salsa, or other pork rind seasonings to taste.

 A typical bag of potato chips contains a lot of fat and calories.
-A single serving (about 15 chips) has about 140 calories and 9 grams of fat.
+A single serving (about 15 chips) has about 140 calories, 15 grams of carbohydrates, and 9 grams of fat.

-Pork rinds are often seen as a healthier and more guilt-free alternative to potato chips because they contain fewer calories, saturated fat, carbohydrates, and cholesterol.
-They also have high levels of protein, about 9 grams per ounce (28 grams).
+Pork rinds are often seen as a healthier and more guilt-free alternative to potato chips because they contain fewer calories, saturated fat, and carbohydrates.
+They also have high levels of protein and, specifically, collagen protein.